The Story of Our Trees

 Our Partner, CODEP

 CODEP ‘COmprehensive DEvelopment Program’ is a loose community of rural neighborhoods, lakous.
 Begun in 1989 with support from Americans, CODEP has become a powerhouse of reforestation capability and performance.
-Over the years, the people of CODEP planted trees but their community has blossomed and now boasts a school, a micro-financing institution, various entrepreneurial enterprises, a store, and a church.
+Over the years, the people of CODEP planted trees and that work built the skills and opportunities for their community to blossom.
+It now boasts a school, a micro-financing institution, various entrepreneurial enterprises, a store, and a church.
 Haiti Reforestation Partnership has been the US 501(c)3 entity that has provided legal cover, financial support, and expertise.

 The story begins and continues with trees.
 Forests make all the difference.
 The soil is richer, the rain sinks in and when water emerges in streams, it is clear.
 Gardens can grow, trees produce fruit, water is cleaner, catastrophic flooding and mudslides are averted, and a more abundant life is possible.